EUDAT-Training/B2SHARE-Training/deploy/06_Services_configuration.md

 This value can always be changed later by logging in to B2ACCESS again with the newly created credentials.

-- Upon successfull registration, you will see the following overview:
+- Upon successful registration, you will see the following overview:

 <img width="75%" src="img/B2ACCESS-oauth-overview.png" alt="B2ACCESS OAuth 2.0 registration overview" text="B2ACCESS OAuth 2.0 registration overview">